 Michigan State features the No. 1 defense in the Football Bowl Subdivision.

-Michigan State defensive coordinator Pat Narduzzi, who just completed his seventh season at MSU, has developed the Spartans into one of the top defensive teams in the nation.
+Now in his eighth season as Michigan State's defensive coordinator, Pat Narduzzi has developed the Spartans into one of the premier defensive teams in the nation.
 Narduzzi was promoted to assistant head coach on March 4, 2013.